Updated February 3, 2024 by Sean McQuaid

 If you’ve been arrested for a DUI in Florida, then our DUI defense lawyers can help.
 Our Florida criminal defense attorneys can fight on your behalf to help you avoid jail time and avoid a criminal record.

-Ranger Jackson is a top-rated criminal defense attorney in Pinellas County.
-He is a partner at Battaglia, Ross, Dicus & McQuaid, P.A., one of Tampa Bay’s most prestigious law firms with the reputation and connections to make things happen.
+Sean McQuaid and Ranger Jackson are top-rated criminal defense attorneys at Battaglia, Ross, Dicus & McQuaid, P.A., one of Tampa Bay’s most prestigious law firms with the reputation and connections to make things happen.

 Contact us today for a free consultation to get started or CALL (727) 381-2300